awzhou/main-website/content/event/sea-symphony/index.md

   focal_point: Right
 url_code: ""
 ---
-To celebrate the 150th anniversary of Ralph Vaughn Williams' birth, the Royal College of Music is presenting his *Sea Symphony*.
+To celebrate the 150th anniversary of Ralph Vaughan Williams' birth, the Royal College of Music is presenting his *Sea Symphony*.
 The RCM Symphony conducted by Adrian Partington is joined by the RCM Chorus, which consists of vocalists, non-orchestral instrumentalists, and new students.

 ## Program
 **Adrian Partington** conductor <br>